ecnu-oslab/ecnu-oslab-up/21-Fall/projects/linux/linux_warmup/docs/linux_warmup.md

 ## Program Specifications

 ### Part 1
-You need to write four shell scripts, both of them should be executable in a Linux shell.
+You need to write four shell scripts, all of them should be executable in a Linux shell.

 **info.sh**